 Consider how long ago their wedding was, too.
 If it was within the last calendar year, it makes more sense to invite them to your wedding than if their wedding was 3-5 years ago and you no longer keep in close contact.

 Another interesting component to consider: Was their wedding a destination wedding?
 Oftentimes, couples invite more guests to a destination wedding than they normally would if they were having their wedding in their hometown.
 This is to make up for the fact that more guests will likely decline than usual due to the financial and time implications of travel.

 All of these factors play a role in why they may have invited you and why you may or may not invite them.
 See what we mean?
 It’s never so black and white.

 What you can’t do, though, is lie.
 If you’re not having a small wedding, they’ll find out—and that could really sting.
 If you’re not inviting them because of personal concerns or you just don’t feel close to them, you need to say that.
-Be sensitive to their feelings, which very well might be hurt.
-Remind them that you enjoyed attending their wedding and are sorry that you’re facing limitations that allow you from extending the same invitation their way.
+Remind them that you enjoyed attending their wedding and are sorry that you’re facing limitations that prevent you from extending the same invitation their way.

 If you’re still stuck on what to say, here’s more on how to talk to friends who weren’t invited to your wedding.

 At this point, you know that you don’t have to invite anyone to your wedding—even if they invited you to theirs.
 But what if you find yourself on the receiving end of that situation?
 What if you invited someone to your wedding—and come to find out you’re not invited to theirs?